The Blog Exotic.

 Resigned, I pulled out my driver’s license.
-Being in the military I had a different permanent home of record than my current duty assignment.
-Since I renew it in the mail my license has no picture.
+Being in the military, I had a different permanent home of record than my current duty assignment.
+Since I renewed it in the mail, my license had no picture.
 He looked at me, looked my drivers license, back to me, then back to the license.

 “This is out of state and doesn’t have a picture.”